 This artistic and ultimately romantic understanding of the arts seems to be contradicted by two facts: planned, technological invention in the arts and accidental technological discoveries in science and engineering.

-While artistic research practices such as pataphysics, psychogeography, and nongkrong make accidentality their program, there are also the counter-examples of art modeled from military and industrial invention, including Italian Futurism, the case of Lamarr and Antheil, highly institutionalized forms of research laboratory art, as well as the very notion of avant-garde.
+While artistic research practices such as pataphysics, psychogeography, and nongkrong make accidentality their program, there are also the counter-examples of art modeled on military and industrial invention, including Italian Futurism, the case of Lamarr and Antheil, highly institutionalized forms of research laboratory art, as well as the very notion of avant-garde.
 As opposed to military-industrial complexes hijacking ideas and practices from the arts, a counter-appropriation may occur when artists steal from the military (and sometimes end up prototyping new military-industrial complexes).

 Italian futurism, though visually modeled on the military, was highly speculative and experimental.
-It could be said that Boccioni, Balla and others “stole” out of an aestheticist fascination for the accidents and catastrophe inflicted by military technology.
+It could be said that Boccioni, Balla and others “stole” out of an aestheticist fascination with the accidents and catastrophes inflicted by military technology.

 Conversely, the invention of many technologies by scientists and engineers did not follow a program or plan but were incidental: